4gray/iptvnator/README.md

 <a href="https://github.com/sponsors/4gray" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-green.png" alt="Buy Me A Coffee" width="185"></a>

-## How to build
+## How to Build

-Requirements: node.js with npm.
+Requirements: Node.js with npm

-1. Clone this repository and install all project dependencies with:
+1. Clone this repository and install project dependencies:
    ```
    $ npm install
    ```

-2. To build the application on your local machine use one of the following commands:
+2. Build the application for your platform using one of the following commands:
    ```
-   # linux
+   # Linux
    $ npm run electron:build:linux
    ```

    ```
-   #mac
+   # macOS
    $ npm run electron:build:mac
    ```

    ```
-   # windows
+   # Windows
    $ npm run electron:build:windows
    ```

-This command will produce the distributable assets in the `release` folder based on the configuration from electron-builder which is stored in `electron-builder.json` and `package.json`.
-Check the [API description of electron-builder](https://www.electron.build/) and adapt the configuration if you need some special configuration for you environment.
+These commands will generate distributable assets in the `release` folder based on the electron-builder configuration stored in `electron-builder.json` and `package.json`.
+For custom configurations, please refer to the [electron-builder API documentation](https://www.electron.build/).

-*Note: Don’t expect that you can build app for all platforms on one platform.
-[Read details](https://www.electron.build/multi-platform-build)*
+*Note: Cross-platform building may not be supported.
+[Read more](https://www.electron.build/multi-platform-build)*

 ## Development

-The first thing to do is to install all the necessary dependencies:
+First, install all required dependencies:

   ```
   $ npm install
   ```

-To develop an application in PWA and Electron mode, you need to run the application with a command:
+To develop the application in both PWA and Electron modes, run:

   ```
   $ npm run start
   ```

-The Electron version of the application will open in a separate window, and the PWA version will be available in the browser at http://localhost:4200.
+This will open the Electron version in a separate window, while the PWA version will be available at http://localhost:4200.

-If you want to run only the angular app without electron, in this case you can use the command:
+To run only the Angular app without Electron, use:

   ```
   $ npm run serve
   ```

 ## Disclaimer